 - An Amalgam filling often known as a “silver filling” may also be done chair side but is less common these days due to its colour.

 - A Porcelain filling also known as an “inlay or onlay”, is the strongest of all the filling materials and is also able to mimic natural teeth.
 However, these usually require 2 separate appointments and are ideal for large cavities where there is more than 50% of the tooth missing.

 When more than 70% of a tooth is missing, it may no longer be possible to simply fill the tooth anymore, but rather replace the large amount of missing tooth structure.
 Grange Family Dental provides a standard warranty on all of our fillings and crowns please see our warranty page for detail.

-For your convenience and thanks to our extensive experience, we offer a wide range of dental services and can accommodate almost any procedure in-house.
+For your convenience and thanks to our extensive experience, our Brisbane dental hospital offers a wide range of dental services and can accommodate almost any procedure in-house.
 Call us at (07) 33560166 or contact us to make an appointment and one of our team members will assist you with any questions or concerns you have, as quickly as possible.